Outline

 Netflix saves up $1 billion per year due to machine learning.
 (Lighthouse Labs)

-Of the surveyed customers, 62% do not have a problem in sending their usage data to an artificial intelligence platform to improve machine learning.
-Resulting in an improvement of customer experience.
+Of the surveyed customers, 62% do not have a problem in sending their usage data to an artificial intelligence platform to improve machine learning if it results in an improved customer experience.
 (Salesforce)

 48% of businesses use machine learning, data analysis, and artificial intelligence tools to maintain data accuracy.
 (O’Reilly)

-Big data is serious business.
-And without machine learning, it will be increasingly difficult for today’s marketers to compile, absorb, and analyze the vast streams of data coming from multiple sources, let alone predict what marketing message will work for each customer.
+Without machine learning, it would be increasingly difficult for marketers to compile, absorb, and analyze the vast streams of data coming from multiple sources, let alone generate meaningful insights or make predictions on future campaign performance.

 Here are a few more ways machine learning can help marketers: